systems-lunch/systems-lunch/README.md

 hear exciting talks by visitors as well as to learn about projects going on in the College.

-All talks will be streamed on YouTube Live but participation in Q&A requires registration.
+All talks will be streamed on YouTube Live but participation in Q&A requires registration (which will get you on the Systems Lunch Slack).
 To register, [fill out this Google form.](https://forms.gle/uV2Q8vxnZvZ5zaAh9)

 ## Fall 2020 - Spring 2021